terl/resource-loader/README.md

 ## Installation

 This is how to install the library in Gradle based projects.
-Maven based projects may differ.

 ```groovy
 // Top-level build.gradle